 Within the five-year period, a private applicator has the option of attending 3 recertification programs hosted by a county Extension educator.
 Recertification programs are at least two hours in length on fertilizer and/or pesticide-related topic(s).
 Each program will also include an approved regulatory topic.
 A private applicator can attend and receive credit for a recertification program in any county, not just their home county.

-You can find dates and locations of approved pesticide recertification programs on the PARP Events page, by calling 1-800-319-3090 and advertised through county Extension offices.
+You can find dates and locations of approved pesticide recertification programs on the PARP Events page and advertised through county Extension offices.

 The private applicators in attendance need to provide their signature, printed name, private applicator permit number or last four digits of their Social Security number on attendance sheets.
 The entire program must be attended in order to receive credit toward recertification.
 A fee of $10 is collected.
 Some programs may have additional fees to cover a meal, etc. The fee can be paid by the applicator or by a sponsoring organization.
 You should retain the receipt for your records as proof of attendance.

 A maximum of two recertification programs per year, can be attended for credit.
 Refunds will not be given if more than two programs are attended in a year.

 The program year is January 1 through December 31.